 Pixel 6: Release date

 While Google may have slipped in some ways with the Pixel 5, it did not slip on its typical release date.
-The Pixel 5 was officially available on October 15, 2020, which is just a week and a year ahead of the October 24, 2019 release of the Pixel 4.
+The Pixel 5 was officially available on October 15, 2020, which is just a week off the October 24, 2019 release of the Pixel 4.

 Google consistently hits right around late September to mid-October for the announcement of its new Pixel devices with the release about a week to two weeks later.
 At present, we have no reason to believe Google will miss that target this year.